learnk8s/learnk8s.io/src/allocatable-resources/content.md

 - 6% of the next 112GB of memory (up to 128GB)
 - 2% of any memory above 128GB

-Notice how the allocation is the same as GKE.
+Notice how the allocation is the same as Google Kubernetes Engine (GKE).

 The CPU reserved for the Kubelet follows the following table: